 - you must be actively looking for work and must cooperate with any supportive initiatives and training offered by the employment agency.
 Individual interviews will be arranged to assess your efforts to re-enter the labour market.
 If your efforts are considered inadequate, your benefit payments may be suspended;

-- you must have reached retirement age (65);
+- you must not have reached retirement age (65)

 - your usual place of residence must be in Belgium.